ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 ### Rules

-- **No two hit objects can be placed on the same tick.** This includes hit circles and the durations of sliders and spinners. osu!mania beatmaps are exempt from this.
+- **No two hit objects can be placed on the same tick.** This includes hit circles and the durations of sliders and spinners. osu!mania difficulties are exempt from this.
 - **There must not be any obscene imagery in the background/storyboard/video content.** This includes nudity, near-nudity, sexual references, violence, drug abuse, etc. See [Visual Content Considerations](/wiki/Rules/Visual_Content_Considerations) for more detailed rules.
-- **Beatmaps that contain repetitive strobes, pulsing images, or rapid changes in contrast, brightness or colour in the storyboard or video must use an epilepsy warning.** If the warning interferes with gameplay, audio lead-in must be made longer.
+- **Difficulties that contain repetitive strobes, pulsing images, or rapid changes in contrast, brightness or colour in the storyboard or video must use an epilepsy warning.** If the warning interferes with gameplay, audio lead-in must be made longer.
 Strobing effects at 3 Hz (i.e. 3 flashes per second) and below are unlikely to cause concern.
 When in doubt, add the warning and confirm its necessity during the modding process.
 - **There must not be any unused files or 0-byte files in the beatmap's folder.** 0-byte files prevent other files in a beatmap's folder from properly uploading.
 Automatically generated `thumbs.db` files are the only exceptions.
 - **[Break times](/wiki/Glossary#break) must be inserted with the restrictions of the [beatmap editor](/wiki/Beatmap_Editor).**
 - **[Difficulty settings](/wiki/Beatmap_Editor/Song_Setup#difficulty) must not use more precision than is possible in the [beatmap editor](/wiki/Beatmap_Editor).**